cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

 - The `Linux` version of Cypress now works correctly for GUI Desktop versions (tested on Ubuntu Desktop).
-Previously it would only work eadlessly in server versions.
+Previously it would only work headlessly in server versions.
 The `tray` used in OSX does not work with the `Linux`, so in `Linux` we just use a standard window + menu.
 - Added Desktop Icon.

 **Bugfixes:**